EndPointCorp/end-point-blog/2020/03/17/serialization-issues-spring-rest.html.md

 Additionally, some `MappingJackson2HttpMessageConverter` methods, such as `writeInternal`, can be useful to override in certain cases.
 I’ll give a few examples in this article.

-In Spring Boot you also need to register a custom `MappingJackson2HttpMessageConverter` like below.
-This makes sure the `MappingJackson2HttpMessageConverter` of the Spring boot project is registered as your `CustomHttpMessageConverter` object.
+In Spring Boot you also need to register a custom `MappingJackson2HttpMessageConverter` like below:

 ```java
 @Bean